jessieangelica/CustomerBehaviorAnalysis/README.md

 Problem Statement:
-A company wants to find out whether the new customer's old is interested in buying a car.
+A company would like to find out whether the new customer's old is interested in buying a car.

 Approach:
 In the dataset, we have UserID, Gender, Age, Salary, and a binary variable Purchased.
 Out of all these, UserID, Gender, Age and Salary are independent variables whereas if the customer has purchased the product is the dependent term.